mdozmorov/ChIP-seq_notes/README.md

 ## Misc

+- Instead of using ENCODE pre-processed p-value or fold-change signal bigWigs, which can obscure base-resolution information, we ingested the raw alignment (BAM) files for individual replicates.
+These BAM files were converted to base-resolution count bigWig files using the reads_to_bigwig.py script (from the ChromBPNet repository, https://github.com/kundajelab/chrombpnet/blob/master/chrombpnet/helpers/preprocessing/reads_to_bigwig.py), with default parameters.
+[Source](https://doi.org/10.1101/2025.06.25.661532)

 - `covtobed` - a tool to generate BED coverage tracks from BAM files. https://github.com/telatin/covtobed

 - [UCSC Genome Browser API](http://genome.ucsc.edu/goldenPath/help/api.html) to retrieve DNA sequence from coordinates.